IP phones are the endpoints of a telephone system using VoIP technology. IP phones are often referred to as VoIP or SIP phones.

 CONS:

-- battery life can be an issue if the user forgets to leave the headset back into the base station
+- Battery life can be an issue if the user forgets to leave the headset back in the base station

 MAIN SPECIFICATIONS